Home | E-mail | Photo gallery | Mail Sale Catalogue | Grafting Guestbook | Dictionary | Winter test | Links | Search

 Trichocereus pachanoi will form several branches, usually extending basally from beneath the soil level.

-Grafting stock: T. pachanoi is commonly suggested as a universal grafting stock and is widely grown for this purpose.
+• Grafting stock: It is commonly suggested as a universal grafting stock and is widely grown for this purpose.
 It is by far one of the best and hardy root stocks for smaller, slower, low-growing cacti often seen as the base stock in photographs within numerous publications.
 Several others of the Trichocereus species also work well as fast growing columnar stocks, and have a good success rate for lasting a long time.
 Some forms of T. bridgesii, T. peruvianus, T. spachianus and faster growing strains of T. werdermannianus will also work well.

 T. macrogonus and T. pasacana are often recommended for colder climates and for grafting species of cold hardy scions.
 Scions grafted on Trichocereus might initially take slightly longer to begin their growth burst (when compared to other grafting stocks), but usually have a very good life span of steady fast growth.